fedup1/DJS-Template/README.md

  2.After you run the bot you can use `npm run load` or `node LoadSlash.js` to register slashcommand. (on use global (/) not have? please kick bot and invite again!)

- 3.You want yo clearing slashcommand you can use `npm run clear` or `node ClearSlash.js` to clearing slashcommand. (same header)
+ 3.You want clearing slashcommand you can use `npm run clear` or `node ClearSlash.js` to clearing slashcommand. (same header)

 ## Configuration